sandervandevelde/MS-Learn-IoT-Learning-paths-AZ220/README.md

 There is no need for a creditcard, you only have to create an MS Learn profile to get access.

 This list of modules will also help you to get the AZ-220 Azure IoT Developer exam.
+Check out the 'official' list [here](https://docs.microsoft.com/en-us/learn/certifications/exams/az-220?WT.mc_id=IoT-MVP-5002324).

 ## The learning paths and related modules